 Eligible employers to receive the $1,500 fortnightly payments include:

 To establish if a business has either a 30% or 50% reduction in their turnover, most businesses would be expected to establish that their turnover has fallen in the relevant month or three months (depending on the natural activity statement reporting period of that business) relative to their turnover a year earlier.
 If a business was not operating a year earlier, or where the businesses turnover a year earlier was not representative of their normal or average turnover, the Tax Commissioner will have discretion to consider additional information showing that the business has been significantly affected by the impacts of COVID-19.
+Some examples the Tax Commissioner might consider is where a business is newly establish, where there was a large interim acquisition, or where a businesses turnover is typically highly variable.

 The Tax Commissioner will have discretion to establish eligibility in specific circumstances for example, eligibility may be established as soon as a business has ceased or significantly curtailed its operations.
 The Govt has stated there will be some tolerance where employers, in good faith, estimate a greater than 30% (or 50%) fall in turnover but actually experience a slightly smaller fall.